mongodb/specifications/source/gridfs/gridfs-spec.md

 be able to handle existing GridFS files where the length and chunkSize fields might have been stored using a different numeric data type.

-**Orphaned chunk**\
-A document in the chunks collections for which the "files_id" does not match any `_id` in the files collection.
+Orphaned chunk : A document in the chunks collections for which the "files_id" does not match any `_id` in the files collection.
 Orphaned chunks may be created if write or delete operations on GridFS fail part-way through.

-**Stored File**\
-A user file that has been stored in GridFS, consisting of a files collection document in the files collection and zero or more documents in the chunks collection.
+Stored File : A user file that has been stored in GridFS, consisting of a files collection document in the files collection and zero or more documents in the chunks collection.

-**Stream**\
-An abstraction that represents streamed I/O. In some languages a different word is used to represent this abstraction.
+Stream : An abstraction that represents streamed I/O. In some languages a different word is used to represent this abstraction.

-**TFileId**\
-While GridFS file id values are ObjectIds by default, an application may choose to use custom file id values, which may be of any type.
+TFileId : While GridFS file id values are ObjectIds by default, an application may choose to use custom file id values, which may be of any type.
 In this spec the term TFileId refers to whatever data type is appropriate in the driver's programming language to represent a file id.
 This would be something like object, BsonValue or a generic `<TFileId>` type parameter.

-**User File**\
-A data added by a user to GridFS.
+User File : A data added by a user to GridFS.
 This data may map to an actual file on disk, a stream of input, a large data object, or any other large amount of consecutive data.

 ## Specification